pooyagolchian/gatsby-old-blog/content/blog/configure-firebase-fcm/index.md

             });
 ```

-### Step-3- Add firebase service worker
+### Step-3-Add firebase service worker

-For initial firebase configuration and connect to this service, You must add service worker js file in root of your project.
+For initial firebase configuration and connect to this service, You must add service worker js file in the root of your project.

 ```javascript
 importScripts("https://www.gstatic.com/firebasejs/7.14.1/firebase-app.js")